Lawrence1024/FBLAComputerGameSimulation/README.md

       * The first trial of each level will determine how many stars you get in that level
       * Points will be determined by how fast you complete the level
         * Users can replay the level to earn a higher points
+   8. Question Database
+      * The question bank is a .csv file
+      * Question bank could be easily replaced with a different .csv files to display different questions
+      * Notice that the question bank can only be replaced before the game is built

 Additional Notes
 ============
    1. All drawing (except the FBLA logo) in the game are drawn by our team members using PhotoShop
-   2. All levels (positions of boxes, obstacle and player) are designed by our team members.
+   2. All levels (positions of boxes, obstacle and player) are designed by our team members
    3. Background music and sound effects came from YouTube
       * No Copyright | Calm Jazz Music | Background Chill | Cafe Music | Relaxing Work & Study
         * https://www.youtube.com/watch?v=DVEUcbPkb-c